noi-techpark/odh-alpinebits-destination-data-server/README.md

 ### Install

-To install the required dependencies, execute:
+To install the required dependencies, run:

 ```
 npm install